-We continue to install and implement information technology infrastructure to support our critical business functions, particularly in relation to areas outside the U.S., including collecting and storing proprietary and confidential data, including intellectual property, our proprietary business information, systems relating to accounting and reporting, manufacturing process control, inventory control and trial and research data.
-We may incur temporary interruptions in business operations if we cannot transition effectively from the Former Parent's existing transactional and operational systems and data centers and the transition services that support these functions as we replace these systems.
-We may not be successful in effectively and efficiently implementing our new systems and transitioning our data, and we may incur substantially higher costs for implementation than currently anticipated.
-Our failure to avoid operational interruptions as we implement the new systems and replace the Former Parent's information technology services, or our failure to implement the new systems and replace the Former Parent's services effectively and efficiently, could disrupt our business and could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+We have substantially completed the installation and implementation of information technology infrastructure to support our critical business functions, particularly in relation to areas outside the U.S., including collecting and storing proprietary and confidential data, including intellectual property, our proprietary business information, systems relating to accounting and reporting, manufacturing process control, inventory control and trial and research data.
+Despite this, we may incur temporary interruptions in business operations as part of our initial standalone operation of transactional and operational systems and data centers.
+While we have substantially completed the process of implementing our new systems and transitioning our data, we may incur substantially higher costs for the ongoing management of these systems than currently anticipated.
+Our failure to implement the new systems succesfully and replace the Former Parent's services effectively and efficiently, could disrupt our business and could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-Our ability to operate our business effectively may suffer if we do not, quickly and cost effectively, establish our own administrative and support functions necessary to operate as a standalone public company.
+Our ability to operate our business effectively may suffer if we do not maintain the administrative and support functions necessary to operate as a standalone public company.

-In connection with the Separation, we are creating our own financial, administrative, corporate governance, and public company compliance and other support systems, including for the services the Former Parent had historically provided to us, or we expect to contract with third parties to replace the Former Parent's systems that we are not establishing internally.
-We expect this process to be complex, time consuming and costly.
+In connection with the Separation, we established our own financial, administrative, corporate governance, and public company compliance and other support systems, including for the services the Former Parent had historically provided to us, and we have contracted with third parties to replace certain of the Former Parent's systems that we did not establish internally.
+This process has been, and we expect that it will continue to be, complex, time consuming and costly.
 In addition, we are also establishing or expanding our own tax, treasury, internal audit, investor relations, corporate governance, and publicly listed company compliance and other corporate functions.
 These corporate functions fall beyond the scope of the operational service domains formerly provided by the Former Parent and will require us to develop new standalone corporate functions.
-We may need to make significant investments to replicate, or will need to outsource from other providers, these corporate functions to replace these additional corporate services that the Former Parent historically provided to us prior to the Separation.
-The Former Parent may continue to provide support for certain of our business functions, including financial, corporate, administrative and other support systems, after the Separation for a limited period of time, pursuant to the transition services agreements and certain other agreements we entered into with the Former Parent.
-Any failure or significant downtime in our own financial, administrative or other support could negatively impact our results of operations or prevent us from paying our suppliers and employees, executing business combinations and non-U.S. currency transactions, if required, or performing administrative or other services on a timely basis, which could negatively affect our results of operations.
+We have made significant investments to replicate, or to outsource from other providers, these corporate functions to replace these additional corporate services that the Former Parent historically provided to us prior to the Separation.
+In certain rare instances, the Former Parent may continue to provide support for certain of our business functions, including financial, corporate, administrative and other support systems, after the Separation for a limited period of time, pursuant to the transition services agreements and certain other agreements we entered into with the Former Parent.
+Any failure or significant downtime in our own financial, administrative or other support systems during the transitional period in which the Former Parent provides us with support could negatively impact our results of operations or prevent us from paying our suppliers and employees, executing business combinations and non-U.S. currency transactions, if required, or performing administrative or other services on a timely basis, which could negatively affect our results of operations.